Ghana Football Association fires coach Otto Addo 72 days before World Cup

 - list 4 of 4‘Stay in Europe’: Salah warned against US move as MLS clubs eye Egypt icon

-It gave no further details on a replacement for Addo, or the reasons for the termination.
+It gave no further details on a replacement for Addo or the reasons for the termination.

 The loss to Germany in a friendly match in Stuttgart was Ghana’s fifth successive loss in friendlies.
 Ghana also lost 5-1 in Austria on Friday.

-A German-born former Borussia Dortmund player, Addo was appointed for a second stint in March 2024 after being in charge of the Black Stars’ campaign at the 2022 World Cup in Qatar , which ended in a group-stage exit.
+A German-born former Borussia Dortmund player, Addo was appointed for a second stint in March 2024 after being in charge of the Black Stars’ campaign at the 2022 World Cup in Qatar, which ended in a group-stage exit.

-They recorded a 3–2 win over South Korea in Qatar but exited at the group stage after defeats by Portugal and Uruguay.
+Ghana recorded a 3-2 win over South Korea in Qatar but exited at the group stage after defeats by Portugal and Uruguay.

 Under the 50-year-old, Ghana booked a spot at the upcoming World Cup in North America, where they are due to open their campaign on June 17 against Panama in Toronto.
 They are placed in Group L, along with Croatia and England.